Jay Leno Takes An Eco-Friendly Cannabis Sports Car For A Test Drive [Video]

 — 420Headline (@420Headline) July 22, 2017

 The Renew comes in three basic options, depending on how fast or eco-friendly the buyer prefers.
-There is a 225 horsepower model which starts at $40,000, a high-speed 525 horsepower model, and the hybrid electric Canna EV, which can run as low as 80 horsepower.
+There is a 225-horsepower model which starts at $40,000, a high-speed, 525-horsepower model, and the hybrid electric Canna EV, which can run as low as 80 horsepower.

 Watch Jay Leno and Bruce Dietzen take the Renew cannabis car for a drive in the clip below.